Piano

 Stephanie Biello

 Stephanie Biello started playing piano at the age of seven.
 She now holds a Master of Music Degree from SUNY Purchase College in Studio Composition and a B.A. from Western Connecticut State University in Music Education.
 While studying at WCSU, her instrumental focus was classical piano.
 It was there that she studied under the studio of Dr Russel Hirshfield.
 Along with her private piano lessons and performances, she also privately studied music composition with Dr Kevin Isaacs.
 Stephanie is an experienced performer, piano instructor, composer, arranger, and a founder and co-owner of The Southbury Music Studio.
 She has been teaching piano, music theory and composition privately since 2004.
 In addition to teaching and running The Southbury Music Studio, Stephanie performs regularly with her cover band; No Big Deal.
-She also actively writes and performs original compositions.

 Tim Smith